Asked by TedM, California • Wed Jan 30, 2013

 Two weeks after listing date, during the Best & Final process, the same $231K buyer, via an email from his agent, increased offer to $235K with FHA financing.

-However, after the Best & Final process, the sellers chose an all-cash buyer at $225K.
-One week later, the all-cash buyers backed out.
+However, after Best & Final process, sellers chose an all-cash buyer at $225K.
+One week later, all-cash buyers back out.

 Sellers then went back to the highest offer at $235K.
 The buyer's agent processed a new RPA increasing offer price from $231K to $235K and added an addendum stating "If property appraisal comes in lower than agreed purchase price of $235K, then buyer will pay the difference between the appraised value and agreed purchase price up to a maximum of $3,500."
 Both parties signed RPA before appraisal.

 Four weeks later, the appraisal came in at $206,000.

 Success!
 Your email alert settings have been saved.
 Access all your email alerts in your My Trulia account anytime!